MemCast: Memory-Driven Time Series Forecasting with Experience-Conditioned Reasoning: Methodology

-\paragraph{History-Enhanced Reasoning.} LLMs primarily rely on parametric memory formed during pre-training.
-While this knowledge is rich, it is static and general-purpose, making it ill-suited for time series forecasting where data distributions shift over time~\cite{liu2022non}.
-To bridge this gap, we propose experience-conditioned reasoning, which transitions the model from solely depending on internal parametric memory to leveraging external, dynamically accumulated experience, thereby enabling more effective utilization of training data.
-To ensure retrieval consistency across modules, we adopt the same similarity formulation defined in Eq. \eqref{eq:total}.
-This process identifies a subset of the top-$k$ most relevant patterns, denoted as $\mathcal{C}_{sim} \subset \mathcal{M}_{his}$, serving as concrete analogical references.
-These retrieved cases are integrated to construct an augmented context.
-Consequently, the LLM's inference process is transformed from a generic generation probability $P(Y|X)$ into an experience-conditioned probability $P(Y|X, \mathcal{C}_{sim})$. \paragraph{Wisdom-Driven Trajectory Exploration.} Despite the availability of training-derived experience, inference with LLMs remains inherently uncertain.
-Different reasoning trajectories may yield inconsistent predictions under similar inputs.
-Relying on a single reasoning pass, therefore, risks amplifying stochastic errors and undermines reliability.
-We thus design an uncertainty-aware trajectory exploration strategy that jointly addresses uncertainty in LLM reasoning.
-For a query instance $\mathbf{x}$, we first compute a composite similarity score $S$, as defined in Eq. \eqref{eq:total}, for each candidate experience $\mathcal{E}_j$ stored in the memory $\mathcal{M}_{rea}$.
+\paragraph{History-Enhanced Reasoning.} Existing LLM-based forecasting methods usually treat each forecasting instance in isolation and rely mainly on static parametric knowledge from pre-training.
+This paradigm underuses recurring empirical patterns in historical data, which are crucial for inferring future trend evolution.
+Although prior methods retrieve historical examples as demonstrations~\cite{yang2025timerag}, they seldom abstract their temporal evolution into a reusable forecasting experience.
+Moreover, raw numerical values are not well-suited for LLM reasoning, as LLMs may be insensitive to numerical magnitudes and trend changes.
+Motivated by this observation, we introduce history-enhanced reasoning based on historical pattern abstraction.
+To ensure retrieval consistency across memory components, we use the same similarity formulation defined in Eq.~\eqref{eq:total}.
+Given a query forecasting instance, this process retrieves the top-$k$ most relevant historical patterns from the memory, denoted as $\mathcal{C}_{sim} \subset \mathcal{M}_{his}$.
+These retrieved entries serve as concrete analogical references that summarize how similar historical instances evolve.
+We then integrate $\mathcal{C}_{sim}$ with the current instance to construct an augmented context for the LLM.
+Consequently, the inference process is transformed from a generic generation probability $P(Y|X)$ into an experience-conditioned probability $P(Y|X, \mathcal{C}_{sim})$.
+In this way, the model grounds its reasoning in similar historical patterns. \paragraph{Wisdom-Driven Trajectory Exploration.} Despite the availability of training-derived experience, inference with LLMs remains uncertain.
+Different reasoning trajectories may yield inconsistent predictions under similar inputs, especially when retrieved evidence is ambiguous or the future trend is difficult to infer.
+Relying on a single reasoning pass risks amplifying stochastic errors and undermines reliability.
+We thus design an uncertainty-aware trajectory exploration strategy that generates multiple candidate trajectories and selects the relatively reliable one with memory guidance.
+For a query instance $\mathbf{x}$, we first compute a composite similarity score $S$, as defined in Eq.~\eqref{eq:total}, for each candidate experience $\mathcal{E}_j$ stored in the memory $\mathcal{M}_{rea}$.
 Based on these scores, we retrieve the top-$k$ most relevant experiences to construct the augmented context set $\mathcal{C}_{\text{ret}}$.
+These retrieved reasoning cases provide validated references for which inference trajectories are more likely to yield accurate forecasts.
 Then, the LLM samples $M$ independent reasoning paths $\{(\mathcal{T}_m, \hat{\mathbf{y}}_m)\}_{m=1}^M$, where $\mathcal{T}_m$ represents the generated chain-of-thought rationale and $\hat{\mathbf{y}}_m$ denotes the corresponding forecast values.
-To select the final output, we apply a scoring function $\phi(\cdot)$ that measures the semantic consistency of the trajectory $\mathcal{T}_m$ against validated reasoning wisdom $\mathcal{C}_{\text{ret}}$.
-The candidate prediction $\hat{\mathbf{y}}$ corresponds to the candidate $\hat{\mathbf{y}}_{m^{\ast}}$ associated with the trajectory maximizing this reliability score: $\hat{\mathbf{y}} = \hat{\mathbf{y}}_{m^{\ast}}$, where $m^{\ast} = \operatorname*{arg\,max}_m \phi(\mathcal{T}_m)$.
+To select the final output, we apply a scoring function $\phi(\cdot)$ that measures the semantic consistency of each trajectory $\mathcal{T}_m$ against the validated reasoning wisdom $\mathcal{C}_{\text{ret}}$.
+The candidate prediction $\hat{\mathbf{y}}$ is assigned as $\hat{\mathbf{y}}_{m^{\ast}}$, where $m^{\ast}$ denotes the trajectory with the highest reliability score: $ m^{\ast} = \operatorname*{arg\,max}_m \phi(\mathcal{T}_m), \quad \hat{\mathbf{y}} = \hat{\mathbf{y}}_{m^{\ast}}. $